JasonMolisani/CS-490---Project-2/README.md

    - Uses its own class
      - **Resolved** - Chat bot is a class that is the server can ask for responses.
 Addtional functions still need to be added to customize chat bot's responses, but the querying of chat bot and broadcasting its' replies is finished
    - Identifiable visually
-     - **Partially Resolved** - Added a class to each 'li'  element of chat history to differentiate formatting between 'user' and 'bot' messages.
-Currently, the class is being derived from the sender's username.
-When I am eventually forced to redo the database format, this class will be stored and retrueved directly from the database.
+     - **Resolved** - Added a class to each 'li'  element of chat history to differentiate formatting between 'user' and 'bot' messages.
    - `!!about` make chat bot give a self description
      - **Resolved** - Chat bot has a self introduction.
 This could be improved in the future, but will work for now.
    - `!!help` chat bot sends a message with all of its commands